-- Poor integrated land use planning and control procedures, resulting in urban sprawl, traffic congestion on major roads and poor road safety - Poor traffic management and poor condition of existing road network, connected with a low traffic capacity, misuse of road space and parking issues, and lack of continuity of pedestrian space - Inadequate facilities and general inefficiency of the public transport system, which is unable to meet the demand - Institutional framework not optimised for mobility operators and organisations, affecting profitability and preventing fleet renewal and enforcement of policies - An excessive level of air pollution, because of the exhaust gas from a fleet of vehicles that is mainly old and poorly maintained
+- Poor integrated land use planning and control procedures.
+This is resulting in urban sprawl, traffic congestion on major roads, and poor road safety. - Poor traffic management and the poor condition of the existing road network, connected with a low traffic capacity, misuse of road space, parking issues, and lack of continuity of pedestrian space. - Inadequate facilities and general inefficiency of the public transport system, which is unable to meet the demand. - The institutional framework is not optimised for mobility operators and organisations.
+This is affecting profitability, the enforcement of policies and preventing fleet renewal. - An excessive level of air pollution, because of the exhaust gas from a fleet of vehicles that is mainly old and poorly maintained - Uncontrolled occupation of public space by shops